Rasheed-10/501-fun-devops-design/README.md

 ## 2. Architecture Summary

 Cloudflare is used at the edge for DNS, WAF, DDoS protection, CDN caching, bot protection and rate limiting.
-Traffic is routed into Azure through Azure Front Door, then to Azure Container Apps hosting the web app, APIs and background workers.
+Traffic is routed into Azure through Azure Entry Layer, then to Azure Container Apps hosting the web app, APIs and background workers.

 Event Hubs is used for high-volume log ingestion, Service Bus is used for business messaging and asynchronous workflows, Blob Storage is used for video assets, and Azure Monitor/Application Insights provide observability.